 - Move in Spring: Spring is considered the off-season – this may work to your advantage. so there are more deals to be had than summertime moves.

-Tip #3: Be cautious of spring weather
+Tip #3: Be cautious of changing spring/summer weather

 Spring on the west coast of Canada is so beautiful, but it can also be unpredictable.
 It’s entirely possible for it to rain on your moving day!
 Be prepared with covers and wraps for any furniture or household items that you don’t want wet.